scipion-em/docs/docs/scipion-modes/scipion-configuration.rst

 The configuration files generated with this command are in one location:

 * ``<your-scipion-home>/config`` contains configuration files for this Scipion installation, which will be applied to everyone using it.
-There are three files stored here:
+There are two files stored here:

         - ``<your-scipion-home>/config/scipion.conf`` with general variables to run scipion, install and use external libraries, etc. Also, all plugin-defined variables will be added for those plugins already installed.
         - ``<your-scipion-home>/config/hosts.conf`` with the host configuration.
           You can find more about it in the :ref:`host configuration page <host-configuration>`.
+        - ``<your-scipion-home>/config/protocols.conf`` with the protocols tree definition.

 * ``~/.config/scipion/scipion.conf`` will be read if present but scipion3 will never generate this file.
 This could be useful if you want to overwrite generic scipion3 configuration.